PhantomChain/docs/docs/cookbook/developer/tester-cli-transaction.md

 title: Sending Transactions with the Core Tester CLI
 ---

-# How to Send Transactions using the Ark Core Tester CLI
+# How to Send Transactions using the Phantom Core Tester CLI

 ## Prerequisites
-Ensure you have a working copy of the most recent [GitHub repo for Ark Core](https://github.com/arkecosystem/core).
-If you're using Ark Core Commander, it will be installed at `~/ark-core`.
+Ensure you have a working copy of the most recent [GitHub repo for Phantom Core](https://github.com/PhantomChain/core).
+If you're using Phantom Core Commander, it will be installed at `~/phantom-core`.

-The commands shown in the next examples are all run in the `~/ark-core/packages/core-tester-cli/` folder.
+The commands shown in the next examples are all run in the `~/phantom-core/packages/core-tester-cli/` folder.

 ### Basics
 The executable to use for sending transactions is located at `./bin/tester`.
 You can add it to PATH by running `PATH=$PATH:$(pwd)/bin`.
 If you choose to omit this last step, please use `./bin/tester` instead of `tester` for the following examples.